Hey friends,

 We’ve been tracking the marketplace for many years and sharing insights with the Nexus Pro Community.
 We’ve taught over 400 students to ask the right questions to vendors in our Smart Building Strategist course.
 We’ve written and podcasted and interviewed dozens of buyers about this problem.

-To bring all of this content together, we’re kicking off a newsletter series on how to navigate the smart buildings marketplace.
+To bring all of this content together, we’ve published a newsletter series (and whitepaper) on navigating the smart buildings marketplace.
 Today, we’ll start the series by describing the status quo.
-Then we’ll cover:

 If you’re a buyer, this series contains our best advice on how to make sense of the marketplace.
-If you’re a vendor, this doubles as a way to explain what you do and stand out from the competition.
+If you’re a vendor, this doubles as a way to stand out from the competition by meeting buyers where they’re at.

 There are over 750 smart buildings vendors in our database.
 Within that group, the fragmentation is dizzying—there’s a different vendor for every problem.
 (And many for imaginary problems… but that’s a different newsletter.)